coutinhonobre/docker-jupyter-computer-vision/README.md

 ---

-# Computer Vision Project with Jupyter Notebook
+chmod +x install_docker.sh# Computer Vision Project with Jupyter Notebook

 This repository contains the necessary files and settings to set up a computer vision development environment using Jupyter Notebook within a Docker container.